shawn-ng/Be-Panic-App-Front-End/README.md

 ## Highlights

-- Building a functioning fullstack app
+- Building a functioning fullstack app with Node and Express
 - Fun idea for the project
 - Getting the api and database working
 - using a Kanban board to manage the project and sharing out tasks